Seif-Ma/deep-learning-challenge/README.md

 ![Screenshot 2024-05-24 234551](https://github.com/Seif-Ma/deep-learning-challenge/assets/152819459/86c1d3a9-d61f-428b-881b-7abe8e0dfa1b)

 * The target variable for this model is the `IT_SUCCESSFUL` column, which indicate if the money was used effectively or not.
-* The futures variables for the moedel include the following columns:
+* The features variables for the moedel include the following columns:
     *  `NAME` — Identification column
     *  `APPLICATION_TYPE` — Alphabet Soup application type
     *  `AFFILIATION` — Affiliated sector of industry